Big and Tall Fit Guide

 Find a dedicated spot in a drawer or on a closet shelf.
 Fold your shorts neatly to prevent deep wrinkles and help them keep their intended shape.
 Storing them this way ensures they’re ready to go when you are, without any of the unwanted stretching that can happen on a hanger.

-Know When It's Time for a New Pair
+When Is It Time for a New Pair?

 Even high-quality shorts have a lifespan.
 You’ll know it’s time for a replacement when you see clear signs of wear and tear.
 This could be a waistband that has lost its elasticity, fabric that has become noticeably thin (especially between the thighs), or seams that are starting to fray or pull apart.